chotchki/feophant/README.md

 I'll have to switch IOManager to use uuid instead of Table as a key.
 Upside, I'm basically already doing that. (done)

+I'm chewing on splitting the in-memory table/column definitions from the on-disk view.
+In particular I could remove the circular dependancy I have right now.

 **Path to 0.9**

 Implement where clauses, will likely need to have to start tracing columns from analyizing through to later stages.